BobLearnR/DataScienceCoursera/HelloWorld.md

 Warning in install.packages("slidify") :
   'lib = "C:/Program Files/R/R-3.2.1/library"' is not writable

+Warning message:
---- Please select a CRAN mirror for use in this session --- Warning message: package ‘slidify’ is not available (for R version 3.2.1)
+package ‘slidify’ is not available (for R version 3.2.1)